FreePYQ logoFreePYQ

 Explanation:

-The core concept is identifying the pattern after removing odd numbers.
+Key point: identifying the pattern after removing odd numbers.
 Original series: 7 4 1 2 4 9 8 5 3 6 1 5 4 6 5 4 8 3 9 6 5 2 3 9 1 4 2.
 After dropping odd numbers: 4 2 4 8 6 4 6 4 8 6 2 4 2.
 The sixth number from the left is 4.
 Option D is correct because it matches the sixth position.
 Options A, B, and C are incorrect as they do not align with the filtered series positions.